OpenBibframe/bibframe-ontology/README.md

 ##Renderings

-The modified file has been rendered in a variety of formats, OWLAPI/Protégé.
+The modified file has been rendered in a variety of formats, using OWLAPI/Protégé.

 ### Manchester OWL Syntax  - [bibframe-protege.omn](ontology/src/main/resources/bibframe-protege.omn)